fdm2226/AnimalGame/README.md

 # AnimalGame
-Animal game with tree sort
+Animal game with tree sort with a minor AI